 Tutti.
-Then the people of the LORD went down to the gates -

-(Men.
-Awake, awake, Deborah,

-Awake, awake, utter a song: -
+Then the people of the LORD went down to the gates - (Men.
+Awake, awake, Deborah, Awake, awake, utter a song: Wom en.
+Arise, Barak, And lead thy captivity captive, thou son of Abinoam.)

-Women.
-Arise, Barak,

-And lead thy captivity captive, thou son of Abinoam.)

 Tutti.
-Then came down a remnant of the nobles,

-The people of the LORD came down for me against the mighty.
+Then came down a remnant of the nobles, The people of the LORD came down for me against the mighty.
 Women.
-Out of Ephraim came down they whose root is in Amalek -

 Men.
-After thee, Benjamin, among thy peoples -

 Women.
-Out of Machir came down governors -

 Men.
-And out of Zebulun they that handle the marshal's staff-

-Women.
-And the princes of Issachar were with Deborah -

 Men.
-As was Issachar, so was Barak:

 Tutti.
-Into the valley they rushed down at his feet.

-Men.
-By the watercourses of Reuben

-There were great resolves of heart.
+And out of Zebulun they that handle the marshal's staff- Men.
+By the watercourses of Reuben There were great resolves of heart.
 Women.
 Why satest thou among the sheepfolds, To hear the pipings for the flocks?
 Men.
-At the watercourses of Reuben

-There were great searchings of heart!
+At the watercourses of Reuben There were great searchings of heart!

-Women.
-Gilead abode beyond Jordan -

-Men.
-And Dan, why did he remain in ships?-

-Women.
-Asher sat still at the haven of the sea,

-And abode by his creeks.
+- Women.
+Gilead abode beyond Jordan - Men.
+And Dan, why did he remain in ships? - Women.
+Asher sat still at the haven of the sea, And abode by his creeks. - Men.

-Men.
 Zebulun was a people that jeoparded their lives unto the death, And Naphtali, upon the high places of the field.